Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See how the GRE prep courses from Manhattan Prep and Kaplan stack up against one another

-Since prep books just don’t seem to cut it these days, it’s not surprising that many students turn to prep courses to give them the best shot at scoring high on the GRE.
-Although there are many GRE prep options out there, Kaplan and Manhattan Prep are widely considered two of the best.
+Although there are many GRE prep options out there today, Kaplan and Manhattan Prep are widely considered two of the best.
 They also happen to be owned by the same parent company, which can further complicate your decision.
-Therefore, to help you determine which is the ideal option for you, we put the GRE prep courses from Manhattan Prep and Kaplan head-to-head to see which one wins.
+Therefore, to help you determine which is the best option for you, we put the GRE prep courses from Manhattan Prep and Kaplan head-to-head to see which one wins.

 Kaplan is a known leader in the test prep industry, and rightfully so.
 With their proven methods to prepare their students for success, it’s no surprise that their GRE course offers stellar resources and highly effective tools to help students gear up for the exam.